rbong/vim-crystalline/README.md

 `vim-crystalline` is for you.

 `vim-crystalline` lets you build your own statusline and tabline in a vanilla vim style.
-It also comes with a bufferline!
+It also comes with a tabline/bufferline!

 ## Obligatory Colorful Theme Screenshots